At trial, Minnesota says e-cigarette maker Juul targets kids – KION546

 MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison personally opened his state’s case against Juul Labs on Tuesday, accusing the e-cigarette maker of using “slick products, clever ads and attractive flavors” to hook children on nicotine as the first of thousands of cases against the company reached trial.

-Minnesota is seeking more than $100 million in damages, accusing Washington, D.C.-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+Minnesota is seeking more than $100 million in damages, Ellison said, accusing Washington, D.C.-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+The court seated an eight-woman, four man jury Tuesday morning and Ellison gave the state’s opening statements in the afternoon.

 “They baited, deceived, and addicted a whole new generation of kids after Minnesotans slashed youth smoking rates down to the lowest level in a generation,” Ellison said.
 “Now, big tobacco is back with a new name but the same game.
 Juul wiped out the work of our state with their slick products, clever ads, and attractive flavors.”